tonellotto/terrier-micro/README.md

 If you want to use all available processors on your machine to perform batch query processing, use the [parallel retrieve](./docs/parallel_retrieve.md) tool.

 Two other scripts are provided, to support advanced query processing strategies: the [ms-generate](./docs/ms-gen.md) and [bmw-generate](./docs/bmw-gen.md) tools.

+## Credits

+Developed by Nicola Tonellotto, ISTI-CNR.
+Contributions by Craig Macdonald, University of Glasgow, and Matteo Catena, ISTI-CNR.